-- 15. Test the new firmware image. - If the new firmware image operates successfully, you can install it to disk, overwriting the existing firmware, using the procedure Upgrading the firmware on page 376. - If the new firmware image does not operate successfully, reboot the FortiVoice unit to discard the temporary firmware and resume operations using the existing firmware.
+- 15. Test the new firmware image. - If the new firmware image operates successfully, you can install it to disk, overwriting the existing firmware, using the procedure Upgrading the firmware on page 315. - If the new firmware image does not operate successfully, reboot the FortiVoice system to discard the temporary firmware and resume operation using the existing firmware.